 The Random Surfer Model is a graph model that describes a random user’s probability of clicking on a link to visit a web page.

 Why did the Reasonable Surfer Model replace the Random Surfer Model?

 The reasonable surfer model was more accurate at calculating the probability of link clicks.

 The Reasonable Surfer Model is a refreshed version of the initial Random Surfer Model.

 The differences are that the Reasonable Surfer Model looks at:

-- The probabilities involving the likelihood that a person might click upon specific links based upon associated link features.
+- The probabilities involve the likelihood that a person might click upon specific links based on associated link features.